KAsh141995/Pizza-Sales-Dashboard/README.md

 In Power BI, I incorporated slicers and navigation buttons for enhanced interactivity.
 Employed DAX functions to formulate key performance indicators (KPIs) and leveraged Power Query to generate more meaningful charts

 The analysis has also been conducted using SQL.
 I've cross-checked the insights from Power BI using SQL analysis.
 Utilized aggregate functions for this process.
-The queries have been included in the PDF for reference
+The queries have been included for reference

 ## KPI:
 1. Total Revenue